AmoS2811/AmoS2811/README.md

 <br>
 - 💻 I'm a full stack Software Engineer with 3 years of experience <br>
-- 🎓 I have a bachelor's degree in Information Technology and currently pursuing my master's degree in Computer Science @ Georgia institute of Technology <br>
+- 🎓 I have a bachelor's degree in Information Technology & pursuing my master's degree in Computer Science @ Georgia institute of Technology <br>
 - 🤔 I’m looking for fulltime software engineering / product manager opportunities in the United States <br>